 - PIRSA Fisheries and Aquaculture are responsible for the prevention and preparedness of aquatic animal disease incidents.
 This includes maintaining a capacity to deal with minor and major aquatic disease incidences reportable under the Regulations and the Livestock Act 1997.
 The management of emergency responses, once initiated if a significant biosecurity issue is identified from investigation, are not led by PIRSA Fisheries and Aquaculture but by Biosecurity SA.
-However, PIRSA Fisheries and Aquaculture would be closely involved during an emergency response. - Assist Biosecurity SA in emergency response training as well as developing, reviewing and updating emergency response plans.
+However, PIRSA Fisheries and Aquaculture would be closely involved during an emergency response. - Assist Biosecurity SA in facilitating emergency response training as well as developing, reviewing and updating emergency response plans. - Although the importation and feeding controls around baitfish is managed under national controls implemented by Biosecurity Australia, any problems that occur in South Australian waters may require a co-ordinated response across State and National authorities response training as well as developing, reviewing and updating emergency response plans.